Living with ghosts in Lorentz invariant theories: Introduction

 Giving up Lorentz invariance is a high price to pay, and in the present paper we shall explore the possibility of living with ghosts in Lorentz invariant theories.
 We shall argue that this is indeed possible.
 The key point is that even if Lorentz invariance is not explicitly broken, a vacuum with ghosts can at best be metastable, so it could not have existed forever.
 If this vacuum was created on some spacelike hypersurface $\Sigma$, this surface breaks Lorentz invariance spontaneously and can in principle introduce an effective cutoff for the ${\bf P}$-integration in (\ref{Gamma}).
 In a cosmological context, the ghost-carrying vacuum could exist inside certain kind of bubbles in models of eternal inflation.
 In this case, the role of $\Sigma$ would be played by the hypersurface where the phase transition occurs, from an earlier ghost-free vacuum (or, if all vacua are ghost-carrying, then $\Sigma$ might be taken as the semiclassical beginning of the universe).
 For simplicity, here we shall restrict attention to a Minkowski vacuum, and we shall assume that $\Sigma$ is a flat hypersurface.
 We shall see that in the presence of such a surface the boost integration in (\ref{Gamma}) is indeed regulated, provided that the interaction between the particle and ghost sectors which is responsible for the vacuum decay is non-local and has a finite characteristic time (and length) scale $\mu^{-1}$.

 Generic forms of non-locality can be problematic in quantum field theories, as they may lead to violations of causality.
 Such violations, however, may be phenomenologically acceptable, as long as they are confined to sufficiently small scales.
-This appears to be the case in Lee-Wick theories, which are nonlocal generalizations of the Standard Model \cite{LW,Wise}.
+This appears to be the case in a wide class of models \cite{joglekar1,joglecar2,Wise,Wise2}.
 Another problem is that the time ordered exponential in the standard perturbative expansion of the S-matrix is not well defined in a nonlocal theory.
 Time ordering becomes frame-dependent, and as a result the Lorentz invariance of the S-matrix is not guaranteed.
 Difficulties with the defininition of a meaningful S-matrix for generic non-local interactions have been emphasized in \cite{Marnelius}.

 On the other hand, non-locality is acceptable in effective field theories, where it arises from integrating out degrees of freedom of an underlying causal theory.
 In particular, string theory is expected to be described by an effective field theory, where non-locality becomes important at energies comparable to the string scale.\footnote{Independent arguments for an intrinsic non-locality of gravity have been presented in the context of black hole evaporation and holography.
 See e.g. \cite{Giddings} and references therein.} We note also that even though a generic nonlocal theory may violate Lorentz invariance, there are some special theories which are known to be free of this problem; see, e.g., Refs.~\cite{Wise,Woodard}.
 We shall assume that the nonlocal interaction between particles and ghosts belongs to this special class.